BhargavBJ/BhargavBJ/README.md

 Here are some things I've been working on:

 - 🔍 **Classification-Of-CIFAR10-Dataset**
-  Trained a deep CNN on handwritten digits with custom image testing and evaluation
+  Trained a deep Convolutional Neural Network (CNN) on the CIFAR-10 image dataset, with support for custom image testing and performance evaluation.
   [View project →](https://https://github.com/BhargavBJ/Classification-Of-CIFAR10-Dataset)

 - 🧬 **Coming Soon: Medical AI Assistant**